VenkatRaghupatruni/SysCapTest/ContactProcessor/ReadMe.txt

 added in 'App_Start' folder and new class 'NyUnityDependencyResolver' in Infrastructure folder and 'Global.asax' file modified.)

-6. Unnecessary classes like 'FileReader' and 'FileWriter' are removed from Models folder.
+6. Unnecessary view model classes like 'FileReader' and 'FileWriter' are removed from Models folder.

-7. There is big difference between 'NewContactViewModel' and 'ContactViewModel'.
+7. There is no big difference between 'NewContactViewModel' and 'ContactViewModel'.
 The additional functionality in 'NewContactViewModel' class is added to 'ContactViewModel' itself and also the file is renamed to the same name.
 There is no need for 'NewContactViewModel' and hence removed.